dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/ChatGPT integration.md

 ## Examples
 Given this piece of code with this git history, and these function inputs, how would you attribute what the caller paid to each developer ?
 Why did you think that ?

+Given this list of packets, write a blog post about what we are trying to achieve and what the benefits would be.